-Simple Study Tips That Really Work
+Simple Study Tips for Psychology Students That Really Work

 When you think of studying, do you picture yourself at the library at midnight, cramming for a test while gulping large quantities of caffeine?
 This is a common outcome for those who let procrastination get the better of them.